Why You Need a PPC Audit

 If you have a multitude of keywords, lots of negative keywords, a large number of channels and a variety of products, it is hard to stay on top of your PPC account.
 It’s not a case of being focused, it’s a problem of the breadth of possibilities.

-When you conduct regular quarterly and year-end audits, you can pinpoint unprofitable areas in your AdWords account.
+When you conduct regular quarterly and year-end audits, you can pinpoint unprofitable areas in your Google Ads account.
 The more quickly you find unproductive keywords and these spots of wasted spend, the more money you can put to work profitably.

 Assess Quality Scores